edward638/slogo/doc/DESIGN_PLAN.md

 Include a picture of how the components are related (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a UML design program).
 Discuss specific classes, methods, and data structures, but not individual lines of code.

+## Interal Front-end
+* (how the front end works within itself)

+## External Front-end
+* (how the front end communicates w back-end)

+## Internal Back-end
+* (how the back end works among itself) -Charlie

+## External Back-end
+* (how to back end sends data to the front end) - Belanie

+Here is a picture of how our compenents are related:

+![Components Overview] (file pale)

 # User Interface
 This section describes how the user will interact with your program (keep it simple to start).
 Describe the overall appearance of program's user interface components and how users interact with these components (especially those specific to your program, i.e., means of input other than menus or toolbars).
 Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
 Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).

+For our user interface, we plan to have four main components: the turtle graphics window, the command box, the console, and the variable display window.
+The turtle graphics window is responsible for displaying all graphics relevant to the SLogo turtle.
+The command box will be a combination of a text box and run button.
+The user will be able to type in commands in the text box, and tell the program to execute these commands by pressing the run button.
+We may also incorporate additional buttons to allow for greater user control, such as a clear button which would clear the text box, or a previous button which would fill the text box with the previously executed command.
+The third component we plan on including is the console.
+The console’s responsibility is to provide a history of previous commands executed and inform the user if an invalid command has been inputted.
+In addition, the console will be accompanied with a clear button which will erase the history of commands from the display.
+The final component is the variable display window, which will be used to show the user all currently stored variables within the program.
+Similar to both the command box and the console, the variable box will have a clear button which clears all variable values.

+When an invalid command is submitted to the command box, the user will receive a notification within the console that there was an issue with the command.
+For example, if a user mistypes a command (ex.
+“RY 50”) the console will display the message “Not a valid command”.
+If a user fails to correctly assign a value to a variable (ex.
+MAKE :X) or attempts to retrieve an unallocated variable (ex.
+SUM :Y 3), the console will display the message “No variable value provided” or “Variable :Y does not exist”.
+We plan on having a specific error message for each error.

+Below is an example design of our planned user interface:

+![Turtle UI Example] (file path)

 # API Details
 This section describes each API introduced in the Overview in detail.
 Describe how each API supports specific features given in the assignment